akshita-2002/Dot-Net/Docker.md

 ## ADVANTAGES

-1. COntainer orchestration -> how many containers are running , when container was created , since how long anf port number
+1. Container orchestration -> how many containers are running , when container was created , since how long anf port number
 2. Auto Scaling
 3. Self healing ( if one container crashes then new container is created)
 4. Load balancing ( uses all containers without keeping any container ideal)